Tax Deed Properties: What They Are And How To Invest

 What Is A Tax Deed?

-If you buy a home, you must pay property taxes to the county in which you live.
-These taxes are split up and paid to several organizations, including public schools, fire departments, police departments, streets and sanitation departments and public libraries.
-Homeowners typically pay their property taxes once or twice a year, and how much they pay largely depends on the state in which they live.
+For example, if you buy a home, you must pay property taxes to the county that home resides in.
+These taxes are split up and paid to several organizations, including public schools, fire departments, police departments, public libraries, along with streets and sanitation departments.
+Homeowners typically pay their property taxes once or twice a year, and how much they pay depends on the state they live in.

-When homeowners fail to pay their property taxes on time, their counties will place a tax lien on their properties.
-These owners then have a set time to pay what they owe.
+When homeowners fail to pay their property taxes on time, counties place a tax lien on their properties.
+Owners then have a set time to pay what they owe.
 This time limit will vary by state but can run from a few months to a few years.

 If homeowners don't pay the taxes they owe?
-Their tax collector can then sell their home through a public tax deed sale.
-This is where investors can find bargains: They can bid for homes being sold at these tax deed sales, often getting them for far less than what the properties would sell for on the open market.
+The home goes into tax foreclosure and tax collectors can then sell the home through a public tax deed sale.
+This is where investors can find bargains.
+They can bid for homes being sold at tax deed sales, often buying the property for less than it would sell for on the open market.

 How Tax Deed Sales Work

-A tax deed sale occurs only after homeowners fail to pay their property taxes.
-How the process works, though, depends on the state.
+A tax deed sale occurs only after homeowners fail to pay their property taxes, but how the process works depends on the state the property resides in.

-In every state that allows these sales, though, a government body – usually the county in which the home sits – must first get a tax deed.
-This is the legal document that gives the government body the right to sell a home to collect the delinquent taxes it is owed.
+In every state that allows these sales, a government body – usually the county in which the home sits – must first get a tax deed.
+This is the legal document that gives the government body the right to sell a home to collect the delinquent taxes it’s owed.

 Once the government agency has its tax deed, it can put the home up for sale during a public auction.
 The county will usually set a minimum bid for the homes it is selling.
-Buyers then bid on the properties, with the highest bidder winning.
+Buyers then bid on the properties and the highest bidder wins.

-If the winning bidder pays more for the home than the taxes owed – which will often happen – that excess amount can be paid out to the former property owner, if these former owners request the funds.
+If the successful bidder pays more for the home than the taxes owed – which happens often – the excess amount can be paid to the former property owner.
+However, the former owners need to request the funds.
 Owners typically have a time limit to request these excess funds, a limit that depends on the state.
 In Texas, for instance, owners can claim the excess funds within 2 years of the sale.
-In Georgia, though, owners have up to 5 years after a tax deed sale to claim these dollars.
+In Georgia, though, owners have up to 5 years after a tax deed sale to claim their money.

 The investor who purchased the property gets a home with an estimated market value of $150,000 while spending just $50,000.

-After you've purchased a tax deed sale, you're not quite done spending money.
+After you've purchased a tax deed sale, there are still additional expenses.
 You'll have to pay to get a clean title to the home you've just bought.
-Homes sold at tax deed sales have what is known as a cloud on their title.
+Homes sold at tax deed sales have what is known as a “cloud” on their title.
 You won't be able to sell that property until you clear this cloud.

-You can do this in one of two main ways.
-You can file a quiet title action, a lawsuit that if successful gives you official title on your new home.
-It gets its name because doing this will quiet all other earlier claims on the home's title, including from a mortgage lender.
-The cost of this will vary, but you can expect to pay at least $2,000.
+You can do this in one of two ways.
+You can file a quiet title action, a lawsuit that gives you official title to your new home, if successful.
+This type of lawsuit gets its name because doing this will quiet all other earlier claims on the home's title, including claims from a mortgage lender.
+The cost will vary, but you can expect to pay at least $2,000.

 You can also order a title certification that will validate the tax deed sale and tax foreclosure process.
 A consultant will work with a title insurance agent to clear the home's title for you.
 The cost of this can vary, too, but again you can expect to pay about $2,000.